best beaches in the caribbean

 12. Seven Mile Beach, Jamaica

-Seven Mile Beach is a beautiful white sand beach located outside of Negril, Jamaica on this enchanting island’s stunning west coast.
-This long, expansive beach is widely considered to be one of the most beautiful beaches in the Caribbean, with crystal-clear water and stunning sunsets.
+Seven Mile Beach is a beautiful white sand beach located outside of Negril, Jamaica, on the island’s enchanting west coast.
+This long, expansive beach is widely considered to be one of the most beautiful beaches in the Caribbean, with crystal-clear water and stunning sunsets to match.

 While there are plenty of great places to stay up and down the entire beach, the beach remains public, meaning anyone can enjoy spending time in this incredible destination.
 You’ll find a great mix of more high-end places to stay with international restaurants and local spots with affordable food.